Patron (horse): 1894 Melbourne Cup

 There was no trophy awarded to the winner of the race in 1894 as the country was suffering an economic depression.

 Later life

 In 1897 Patron was sold to an English client of the International Horse Agency in London.

 Pedigree

+Patron is inbred 4S x 4D x 4D to the stallion Stockwell, meaning that he appears fourth generation once on the sire side of his pedigree, and fourth generation twice on the dam side of his pedigree.